 Formal Review.
-The Associate Provost will chair and appoint a committee to hear challenges concerning records of offices reporting to the Provost.
+The Provost will chair and appoint a committee to hear challenges concerning records of offices reporting to him or her.
+The Vice President for Institutional Effectiveness and Enrollment Management will chair and appoint a committee to hear challenges concerning records of offices reporting to him or her.
 The Associate Vice President for Student Affairs will chair and appoint a committee to hear challenges concerning other records.
 The student shall be afforded a full and fair opportunity to present evidence relevant to the issues raised in the original request to amend the student's education records.
 The student may be assisted by one or more individuals, including an attorney.

-The Associate Provost or Associate Vice President for Student Affairs will prepare a written decision based solely on the evidence presented at the hearing.
+The Provost, Vice President for Institutional Effectiveness and Enrollment Management, or Associate Vice President for Student Affairs will prepare a written decision based solely on the evidence presented at the hearing.
 The decision will include a summary of the evidence presented and the reasons for the decision.
 If the University's decision is that the challenged information is not inaccurate, misleading, or in violation of the student's right of privacy, the student will be notified that he has a right to place in the record a statement commenting on the challenged information and/or a statement setting forth reasons for disagreeing with the decision.